Yoga and Hiking in Incredible Bhutan,

 Day Ten, Paro

-Later in the afternoon, drive back to Paro town and for your last shopping from the Kingdom of Bhutan.
+Later in the afternoon, drive back to Paro town for your last shopping from the Kingdom of Bhutan.

 Transfer to the airport for your departure towards onward journey, or home.